MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 #### 1. Reserved memory (300 MB)

-A **fixed 300 MB** is reserved for Spark's internal objects and system operations.
+A fixed 300 MB is reserved for Spark internals and system operations.
 This value is hardcoded in the Spark source code as `RESERVED_SYSTEM_MEMORY_BYTES`.
 Think of it as Spark's safety net—it ensures that Spark has enough space to function even when things get tight.

 **Important**: If the executor memory is less than **1.5 times the reserved memory** (i.e., less than 450 MB), Spark will fail with a "please use larger heap size" error.
 Don't try to run Spark with tiny executors!